The majority of people use the internet every day to conduct searches for some information.

 If your site has many orphan pages, that could take up a significant part of the crawl budget.
 You could crawl more important pages and better content, but most of the crawl budget could be redirected, which will be detrimental to your SEO performance.

-Also, if you have several orphan pages that are not connected by links, search engines may assume that these pages are unimportant.
+Also, if you have several orphan pages not connected by links, search engines may assume these pages are unimportant.
 In such instances, you can alter an orphan page to an archive page to increase the site’s overall ranking.

 2. May Not Be Indexed